maryamkolyaei/LLM-Pretraining-Data-Pipeline/README.md

 - 2. A Dockerfile is also provided for containerised execution.
 - 3. An **example** end-to-end run is demonstrated in the notebook:Maincode project.ipynb

 **Important: For this task, I used an RCP provided by the university, which does not allow installing additional applications such as Git LFS.
 As a result, I could not upload the large cleaned dataset to GitHub as required in the deliverable.
-The full dataset is available upon request.**
+The clean dataset is available upon request.**

 !python run_pipeline.py #executes every stage of the end-to-end data pipeline